-WeBull is a zero-commission brokerage firm that’s coming at Robinhood for its number one spot.
+WeBull is a zero-commission brokerage firm that’s coming at Robinhood for the number one spot.
 In this WeBull review, I’ll tell you everything you need to know about the app so you can see if its right for you.

-Plus, you’ll receive a free stock valued at up to $1600 if you open an account using the link below.
+Plus, you’ll receive a free stock valued at up to $1600 if you open an account using the links below.

 Some of my readers have already claimed shares of AAPL, FB and even GOOGL so don’t delay!

 WeBull Review: Overview

 Thanks to computers, brokers can execute trades much more quickly and cheaply than previously possible.
 Zero-commission brokers are becoming more and more common in the smartphone era.

 Robinhood is one of the first zero-commission brokers to develop a successful business model.
 Now that Robinhood has proven it can work, more brokers are offering zero-commission trades.

 WeBull is an up-and-comer in the space that’s hungry for market share.